Fluticasone relieves symptoms of rhinitis such as a stuffy, runny or itchy nose.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Avamys®; GlaxoSmithKline UK, The electronic Medicines Compendium.
-Dated November 2013.
+Manufacturer's PIL, Avamys® 27.5 micrograms nasal spray suspension; GlaxoSmithKline UK, The electronic Medicines Compendium.
+Dated February 2022.

-- Manufacturer's PIL, Flixonase® Aqueous Nasal Spray; Allen & Hanburys Ltd, The electronic Medicines Compendium.
-Dated August 2012.
+Manufacturer's PIL, Flixonase® Aqueous Nasal Spray; GlaxoSmithKline UK Ltd, The electronic Medicines Compendium.
+Dated August 2020.

-- Manufacturer's PIL, Flixonase® Nasule Drops; Allen & Hanburys Ltd, The electronic Medicines Compendium.
-Dated June 2012.
+Manufacturer's PIL, Flixonase® Nasule Drops; Allen and Hanburys Ltd, The electronic Medicines Compendium.
+Dated August 2020.